cortexproject/cortex/docs/configuration/config-file-reference.md

 # The ingester_config configures the Cortex ingester.
 [ingester: <ingester_config>]

-# The flusher_config configures how flusher to flush all the chunks.
+# The flusher_config configures the WAL flusher target, used to manually run
+# one-time flushes when scaling down ingesters.
 [flusher: <flusher_config>]

 # The storage_config configures where Cortex stores the data (chunks storage